sourcegraph/handbook/content/engineering/code-intelligence/goals.md

 **Milestones:**

 1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for 5 Gradle repositories.
-    - 🔄 Manual configuration in a forked repository.
+    - ✅ Automatic inference for projects that use the Java plugin
-    - 🔄 Gradle plugin implementation.
+    - Automatic inference for projects that use the Android plugin
     - Publish Gradle plugin.
-    - Update and improve documentation to ensure a good user experience.
+    - 🔄 Update and improve documentation to ensure a good user experience.

     **Outcome:** 5 popular open source Gradle repositories have up-to-date precise code intelligence on Sourcegraph Cloud.

-1. Sourcegraph Cloud has up-to-date precise code intelligence for 5 Maven repositories.
+1. 🔄 Sourcegraph Cloud has up-to-date precise code intelligence for 5 Maven repositories.
-    - Manual configuration in a forked repository.
+    - ✅ Automatic inference for projects that use the Java compiler plugin
-    - Maven plugin implementation.
+    - Automatic inference for projects that use the Scala/Kotlin plugins
     - Publish Maven plugin.
-    - Update and improve documentation to ensure a good user experience.
+    - 🔄 Update and improve documentation to ensure a good user experience.

     **Outcome:** 5 popular open source Maven repositories have up-to-date precise code intelligence on Sourcegraph Cloud.